Planting your Tree Collards

 Tree collards, like most vegetables, prefer a soil with with a fair amount of organic matter and a pH around 6.5.
 However, they can tolerate a range of soil types and growing conditions.
 They prefer regular watering during dry months, but, once established, can survive periods of drought.
 They will not be as productive during dry months, but they will slow their growth and survive a surprisingly long time.
 In a hot desert climate you may want to plant your collards under the canopy of a deciduous tree that casts filtered shade.
 In our mild climate they are planted in full sun and thrive.

-Tree collards can tolerate temperatures in the low twenties and actually taste best after cold spells.
-Our collards have never gotten below 23° F so we don’t know for certain what their exact lower limit is.
-We have read that they will get killed somewhere in the teens (-7° C).
-One solution for borderline areas is to plant them in pots and move them into a shed during very cold nights.
-You could also take cuttings right before the coldest time of year and root them in a sunny window, then plant your new plants outdoors when the weather warms.
-We are going to experiment to see how long cuttings can remain viable in the fridge.
+Tree collards can tolerate temperatures in the low 20s and taste best in the cool months of the year.
+They will get killed somewhere in the teens (-7° C), especially for many nights in a row.
+One solution for borderline areas is to plant them in pots and move them indoors during very cold spells.
+You could also take cuttings right before the coldest time of year, store them in the refrigerator wrapped in a plastic bag for a few months, then root your cuttings for outdoor planting when the weather warms.

 Here is a video we did on planting a tree collard.